arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) on one of the [supported platforms](https://code.visualstudio.com/docs/supporting/requirements#_platforms).

-- [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) is the target framework for the steps below.
+- [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0) is the target framework for the exercise.

 - The [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) for Visual Studio Code.